Skip to main content

 Create an agent

-An agent represents one testable endpoint — a model, prompt, workflow, or any unit you want to A/B test.
+An agent represents one testable endpoint — a model, prompt, workflow, or any unit you want to roll out.

 1. Click Create Agent